Are you a top student attending high school in Des Moines Public Schools who lacks the financial means to attend college?

 The amount of the scholarship is equal to the resident cost of attendance, less other gift aid (including Pell Grants, institutional grants and scholarships, and private scholarships).
 This award is renewable for up to three additional years, providing the student maintains a 2.50 cumulative GPA and full-time enrollment.
 The amount of the award each subsequent year is based on the same formula as the initial reward.
 Renewals are not guaranteed.

 The Bright Foundation also provides additional communication and experiences for recipients, such as peer connections and networking, to enhance the college experience and help scholars reach their goals.
-Recipients are expected to provide the Bright Foundation regular updates on their college experience through the Bright Scholar GradSnapp Connect Portal.
+Recipients are expected to provide the Bright Foundation regular updates on their college experience through surveys sent at the conclusion of each semester.

 Who Can Apply